themindfuldev/gatsby-cintiaromero/src/pages/blog/2018-02-05-ruby-ribbon-backoffice.md

 ---
 templateKey: post-page
 path: /ruby-ribbon-portal
-title: Ruby Ribbon's portal
+title: Ruby Ribbon's Portal
 subtitle: Closing sales and opening opportunities.
 tags:
   - ux
-date: 2018-02-05
+date: 2018-02-05T00:00:00.000Z
-description: I worked on a complete redesign for the Styilists Back Office portal, making it more intuitive and functional.
 image: /img/ux-rr-backoffice.jpg
+description: >-
+  A functional platform that helps stylists to organize Trunk Shows and facilitates the sales.
+It removes pain of closing online sales with an intuitive and clean interface.
+My role was to research, test and redesign all the UIs related to the project.
+I collaborated with project management, product development and design to launch this first step of the project.
 ---

 ## Table of contents